daiyanKHAN26/OpenGL-Basics-CSE423/README.md

 # CSE423-Graphics
-OpenGL coding routines for 423 course This repository contains practice materials for basics in OpenGL using Python
+This repository contains practice materials for basics in OpenGL using Python